Experimental proposal of a mode sorter for vector vortex beams of arbitrary order: Introduction

 \section{Introduction}

 The manipulation and control of structured light have opened new avenues for both classical and quantum optical technologies.
-Among structured light fields, vector vortex beams (VVB) stand out due to their spatially varying polarization and phase structures \cite{Rosales2018,Zhan2009}, offering a rich platform for encoding information \cite{Ndagano2018,Borges2010,Pereira2014,Yuan2022,Cheng2023,Dambrosio2012,Ambrosio2016} and probing fundamental physical phenomena \cite{Abouraddy2006,Roxworthy2010,Fatemi2011,Neugebauer2014,Parigi2015}.
-Efficiently sorting and distinguishing these modes is a key step for applications ranging from high-dimensional quantum communication to advanced imaging techniques.
+Among structured light fields, vector vortex beams (VVB) stand out due to their spatially varying polarization \cite{Rosales2018,Zhan2009}, offering a rich platform for encoding information \cite{Ndagano2018,Borges2010,Pereira2014,Dambrosio2012,Ambrosio2016} and probing fundamental physical phenomena \cite{Abouraddy2006,Roxworthy2010,Fatemi2011,Neugebauer2014,Parigi2015}.

+The advantage of using VVB encoding lies in the nonseparable coupling between spatial and polarization degrees of freedom \cite{Milione2015b}.
+Unlike scalar orbital angular momentum (OAM) modes, which are separable in these variables, VVBs exhibit spatially varying polarization structures that can be tailored to exploit specific symmetries or interactions in optical systems.
+This coupling enables novel forms of mode selectivity, robustness against certain perturbations\cite{yuan2022, Cheng2023, cheng2009}, and access to transformations that act jointly on polarization and spatial components \cite{Rubano2019}, which are not achievable with scalar OAM modes alone.

+Efficiently sorting and distinguishing VVB modes is a key step for applications ranging from high-dimensional quantum communication to advanced imaging techniques.
 In this context, developing robust methods to separate vector optical modes based on their intrinsic properties, such as symmetry, is particularly important.

 Several methods have been proposed for sorting vector vortex beams (VVBs), though the literature on the subject remains limited.
 One approach, reported in 2015 \cite{Milione2015}, employs a series of Sagnac interferometers combined with q-plates to sort VVBs according to their topological charge $m$.
-In this scheme, the spatial structure of the beams is preserved, but sorting $N$ distinct modes typically requires $N-1$ cascaded Sagnac interferometers, which can render the setup increasingly complex for larger mode sets.
+In this scheme, that sorts $N$ distinct modes with $N - 1$ cascaded Sagnac interferometers, the spatial structure of the beams is preserved after separation, but, by design, separation of two modes of the same order is not achieved.
 A different method, introduced in 2019 \cite{Jia2019}, uses a simpler architecture based on one beam splitter, two q-plates \cite{Rubano2019}, two single-mode fibers, and two polarizing beam splitters to sort the four elements of the first-order VVB basis.
 However, this scheme inherently discards 50\% of the optical power and yields Gaussian outputs rather than preserving the vectorial nature of the input beams.

 More recently, our research group has experimentally demonstrated that a triangular optical cavity functions as an effective parity sorter, capable of distinguishing structured light modes (including vector vortex beams) based on their symmetry properties \cite{Santos2021,Rodrigues2024,Fagundes2025}.
 In particular, we have verified that vector vortex beams are resonant with triangular cavities, opening new possibilities for sorting and manipulating these complex beams in a compact, power-preserving, and mode-preserving manner.